Conflict De-Escalation Techniques and How to Use Them

-Unfortunately, there isn’t a one-size-fits-all solution to de-escalating conflict.
+Unfortunately, there isn’t a one-size-fits-all de-escalation technique.
 Every business needs to formulate its own strategies and techniques for handling issues and problems.

 The bouncer solution.